CrazyRedMachine/NostalgiaIO/README.md

 You need to have one KFCA and one ICCC node on a second acio device on COM2 (you can either use another RS232 to USB adapter for your original hardware, or you might use [ACreal_IO](https://github.com/CrazyRedMachine/ACreal_IO) to simulate them with an arduino MEGA)

-### HID Lights

-All panel lights can be controlled with HID messages.
-Lightmodes and palette can be setup with HID messages as well.
-The HID lights are accessible in MIDI and Multitouch mode but cannot be accessed while in native mode.

-### MIDI mode (plug the device while MODE is off)
+### MIDI mode (plug the device while MODE is switched off)

 In this mode the panel is a MIDI keyboard (with only white keys).
+This was mainly developped for use with the PC version of Nostalgia, or as a way to remap the inputs in original data if you want to play with the enhanced light modes.

+The midi keyboard will work with Synthesia or any midi-enabled music software, but the missing black keys will ruin your experience in most cases.

-### Multitouch mode (set MODE button to on after booting in MIDI mode)
+### Multitouch mode (switch MODE to on after booting in MIDI mode)

-In this mode the panel acts like virtual touchpresses along the bottom edge of the screen, this was mainly developped for use with "Pianista", but might work for other android games too (**note**: this is untested on IOS).
+In this mode the panel acts like virtual touchpresses along the bottom edge of the screen.
+This was mainly developped for use with "Pianista", but might work for other android games too (**note**: this is untested on IOS).

 - Presses go along the bottom edge of the screen (10% from bottom edge).